george-bobby/george-bobby/README.md

 Hey there 👋

-I'm a just a human like you who loves Frontend.
+I'm just a human like you who loves Frontend.
 Here is my life story(in the shortest way).
 All it started with a youtube channel.
 First I had a youtube channel named "George's SciLab".
 For the channel, I started to learn 2D Animation(Synfig, Tupi2D).
 After that, I went to 3D(Blender, Maya).
 I don't know how, but I jumped into HTML.
 That forced me to learn CSS and JS.
 From the knowledge from there, I studied some frameworks.
 Then I wished to study WordPress and PHP.
 And there started my Backend journey.
 Then I learned PHP, SQL and so.
 Now also I'm studying to be a fullstack.
 Since now, I had never ever worked for money.
 I done all my contributions to gain experience as a freelancer.
 You can now hire to to design your website for FREE!
 Wish me best of luck...

 Want to know more about me?
 [Check out my portfolio.](http://designsproweb.thats.im/index.html)